Skip to main content

 Why churn is the metric SaaS founders fear most

 The formula is Churn = Customers Lost / Customers at Start of Period.
 The calculator converts monthly churn to annualized churn using 1 − (1 − monthly)^12.
-A 2% monthly churn annualizes to 21.5%.
-A 5% monthly churn annualizes to 46%.
-A 10% monthly churn annualizes to 72% — two-thirds of customers gone in a year.
+2% monthly = 21.5% annual.
+5% monthly = 46% annual.
+10% monthly = 72% — two-thirds of customers gone in a year.

 Customer churn vs revenue churn

-These are different metrics.
+Different metrics.
 Customer churn counts logos.
 Revenue churn counts dollars.
-You can have low customer churn but high revenue churn if the customers who leave are disproportionately large.
-You can have high customer churn but low revenue churn if the customers leaving are your smallest accounts.
-Best-in-class B2B SaaS companies track both and often target net negative revenue churn — expansion revenue from existing customers exceeds churned revenue.
+You can have low customer churn but high revenue churn if leavers are disproportionately large accounts.
+You can have high customer churn but low revenue churn if leavers are your smallest.
+Best-in-class B2B SaaS tracks both and often targets net negative revenue churn — expansion revenue from existing customers exceeds churned revenue entirely.

 SaaS churn benchmarks